tomkwok/svgasm/README.md

 Add more functionalities
 - A GUI front-end for the *svgasm* command-line tool.
 - Support configurable output size and viewport bounds.
-- Support automatic iteration count setting from GIF files.
+- Support automatic iteration count extraction from GIF files.
 - Support frame extraction from animated PNG and video files.
 - Assembler to combine two or more SVG animations in sequence.
 - Disassembler for SVG animation created with *svgasm*.